JupiterOne-Archives/docs-old/docs/parameters.md

 ## Secret Parameters

-Any parameters set with `isSecret` to be `true` are considered write-only and not readable from the API.
+Any parameters set with `secret` to be `true` are considered write-only and not readable from the API.
 Only evaluations of the query can access these parameter values.
 This usage enables the storage of sensitive parameters such as API keys that JupiterOne users should not be able to see.

-By design, you cannot update a parameter that has had `isSecret` set to true to `isSecret: false` without also changing the value in the same request.
+By design, you cannot update a parameter that has had `secret` set to true to `secret: false` without also changing the value in the same request.